ahhmettulku/Workout-Progress-Tracker/README.md

 - Update method can be improved to PATCH for partial updates
 - Frontend state management (Vuex or Pinia)
 - 'Delete' option for the edit form in the frontend
+  -- Add more query params for the GET endpoint (e.g., filter by date)
 - Database migration to Postgres or MySQL for production
 - Advanced analytics and charts
 - Persistent database volume for production